 US taxpayers are generally subject to tax on all of their income, including gain arising from the sale of shares, a business or assets.
-For US corporate sellers, the gain is generally subject to a federal income tax at a 20 per cent rate.
-For US individual sellers, the rate is typically 20 per cent if the property has been held for more than one year and typically 37 per cent in other cases.
+For US corporate sellers, the gain is generally subject to a federal income tax at a 21 per cent rate.
+Under recent US tax reform legislation, however, significantly reduced rates of taxation may apply in the case of a disposition of shares of a non-US subsidiary corporation.
+For US individual sellers, the rate is typically 20 per cent if the property has been held for more than one year (recent US tax reform legislation has lengthened the holding period required to qualify for the 20 per cent rate to three years for certain private equity sellers) and typically 37 per cent in other cases.
 Individuals may also be subject to a 3.8 per cent 'medicare' tax.
 Further, gain from the sale of shares, a business or assets is generally subject to state and local taxes.
+Subject to certain exceptions (generally for transfers of interests in US real estate and for transfers of a trade or business not held in corporate form), non-US sellers generally are not subject to US federal income tax on the sale of shares or other assets.